prameshk/Traffic-Assignment/README.md

 ## Questions
-Feel free to send an email to [kumar372@umn.edu](kumar372@umn.edu) if you have questions or concerns/
+Feel free to send an email to [kumar372@umn.edu](kumar372@umn.edu) if you have questions or concerns.

 ## Future releases